netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 DHL Locationfinder: Search Packstations and Parcel Shops
 ========================================================

-The module *DHL Locationfinder* allows using DHL Packstations, post offices, and parcel shops / retail outlets as destination address in the Magento® checkout.
-The module uses the service Locationfinder API Europe (Standortsuche) for this, which is provided by DHL.
+The module *DHL_LocationFinder* allows using DHL Packstations, post offices, and parcel shops / retail outlets as destination address in the Magento® checkout.
+The module integrates the Location search API Europe (Standortsuche API Europa), which is provided by DHL.

-This is also called DHL Parcelshop Finder, Postfinder, Locationsearch Europe (Standortsuche Europa), or DHL Lieferadressen.
+This is also called DHL Parcelshop Finder, Postfinder, Locationsearch Europe (Standortsuche Europa).

 .. contents:: End user documentation